AJ2025dev/audiencestreet-campaign-hub/tas-affiliate-management-system/docs/user-guide.md

 ## User Roles

 ### Advertiser
-Advertisers create offers and campaigns to promote their products or services.
-They can track performance, generate AI creatives, and manage their affiliate relationships.
+Advertisers create and manage marketing campaigns, set up offers for affiliates, and track campaign performance.

 ### Affiliate
-Affiliates browse offers from advertisers, generate tracking links, and earn commissions for successful conversions.
-They can track their earnings and view payment history.
+Affiliates browse available offers, generate tracking links, and earn commissions for successful conversions.

+### Administrator
+Administrators manage the overall system, user accounts, and system settings.

 ## Advertiser Guide

-### Creating an Offer
-1. Navigate to the "Offers" page
-2. Click "Create New Offer"
-3. Fill in the offer details:
-   - Name
-   - Description
-   - Payout Type (CPA, CPC, CPL, CPS)
-   - Payout Amount
-4. Click "Save Offer"
+### Dashboard Overview
+The advertiser dashboard provides an overview of your campaigns, offers, and performance metrics.

-### Creating a Campaign
+### Creating Campaigns
-1. Navigate to the "Campaigns" page
+1. Navigate to the "Campaigns" section
 2. Click "Create New Campaign"
-3. Fill in the campaign details:
+3. Fill in campaign details:
-   - Name
+   - Campaign name
    - Description
+   - Start and end dates
-   - Budget
+   - Budget allocation
+4. Save and activate the campaign

+### Managing Offers
+1. Go to the "Offers" section
+2. Click "Create New Offer"
+3. Enter offer details:
-   - Start and End Dates
+   - Offer name and description
+   - Payout type (CPA, CPL, CPS, etc.)
+   - Payout amount
+   - Tracking URL
-4. Associate with an offer
+4. Set offer status to "Active"
-5. Click "Save Campaign"
+5. Share the offer with affiliates

-### Viewing Analytics
+### Performance Analytics
-1. Navigate to the "Analytics" page
+1. Access the "Analytics" section
-2. Select a date range
-3. View key metrics:
+2. View key metrics:
-   - Impressions
-   - Clicks
+   - Click-through rates
-   - Conversions
+   - Conversion rates
-   - Revenue
+   - Revenue and ROI
-   - ROI
+   - Top-performing affiliates

-### Generating AI Creatives
-1. Navigate to the "AI Creatives" page
-2. Describe the creative you want to generate
-3. Click "Generate Creative"
-4. Review and download the generated creative
+3. Export reports as needed

 ## Affiliate Guide

+### Dashboard Overview
+The affiliate dashboard shows your available offers, tracking links, and earnings.

 ### Browsing Offers
-1. Navigate to the "Offers" page
+1. Navigate to the "Offers" section
 2. Browse available offers
-3. Use filters to find relevant offers
+3. Filter by category, payout type, or advertiser
-4. Click "View Details" to learn more
+4. Click on an offer to view details

-### Selecting an Offer
-1. On the offer details page, click "Select Offer"
-2. Review the terms and conditions
-3. Click "Confirm Selection"
-4. The offer will appear in your "My Offers" section

 ### Generating Tracking Links
-1. Navigate to the "Tracking" page
-2. Find the offer you want to promote
+1. Select an offer you want to promote
-3. Click "Generate Link"
+2. Click "Get Tracking Link"
-4. Customize tracking parameters if needed
+3. Customize parameters if needed
-5. Copy the tracking link
+4. Copy the tracking link
+5. Use the link in your marketing efforts

+### Managing Links
+1. Go to the "Tracking" section
+2. View all your tracking links
+3. Monitor performance metrics for each link
+4. Edit or delete links as needed

 ### Viewing Earnings
-1. Navigate to the "Earnings" page
+1. Access the "Earnings" section
-2. View your recent earnings
+2. View your commission history
-3. Filter by date range or offer
-4. Download earnings reports
+3. Check payment status
+4. Request payments when eligible

 ## Tracking and Analytics

 ### Conversion Tracking
-The system automatically tracks conversions through:
+The system tracks conversions through:
 - Postback URLs
 - Pixel tracking
 - Server-to-server tracking

-### Performance Metrics
+### Real-time Analytics
-Key metrics tracked include:
-- Click-through Rate (CTR)
-- Conversion Rate
+Monitor your campaign performance in real-time with:
-- Earnings Per Click (EPC)
+- Click tracking
-- Return on Ad Spend (ROAS)
+- Conversion tracking
+- Revenue reporting
+- Geographic and demographic data

 ### Reporting
-Generate reports for:
+Generate detailed reports on:
-- Daily/Weekly/Monthly performance
-- Offer-specific performance
+- Campaign performance
-- Affiliate performance (for advertisers)
+- Affiliate performance
-- Earnings history (for affiliates)
+- Financial summaries
+- Custom date ranges

 ## AI Creative Generation

-### Getting Started
+### Generating Creatives
-1. Navigate to the "AI Creatives" page
+1. Navigate to the "AI Creatives" section
-2. Describe what you want to create
+2. Describe the creative you want to generate
-3. Select creative type (image or video)
+3. Select creative type (image, video, etc.)
 4. Click "Generate"

-### Best Practices
-- Be specific in your descriptions
-- Include brand colors or themes
-- Specify the intended use (social media, web banner, etc.)
-- Request multiple variations for A/B testing
+5. Review and download the creatives

-### Managing Creatives
+### Creative Optimization
-- Download generated creatives
-- Organize creatives by campaign
+- A/B test different creatives
+- Analyze performance metrics
-- Share creatives with team members
+- Select top-performing creatives
-- Request modifications to existing creatives
+- Generate variations of successful creatives

 ## Troubleshooting